The Children’s House

 Approximate Ages: 24 months - 6 years

-Ann, Lead Montessori Teacher
+Ann, Lead 3 to 6-year-old Montessori Teacher

 Ann joined VAKC in January of 2025.
 She earned her Montessori Children’s House Diploma from Association Montessori International as well as a Wisconsin DPI license in Early Childhood Education.
 Her mission as a Montessori teacher is to observe each child, and follow the cues they give in their intrinsic quest for self-development.
 Ann values the human connection with nature both as an educator and in her personal life.
 When Ann is not at VAKC she enjoys spending time with her husband, Chris, their two dogs, and elderly cat.
 They enjoy visiting with friends and family, bird-watching, working in their garden, exploring the outdoors via walking or biking!